 Water Sensitive Urban Design in our cities

-In response, Water Sensitive Urban Design aims to increase natural infiltration of rainfall, which can help in reducing runoff and pollution of waterways, particularly from regular rainfall events.
-Using public open spaces and nature0based approaches to manage and restore our urban waterways will be important in slowing water flows.
-This helps to reduce peak floods, and remove sediment and other contaminants from stormwater.
+In response, Water Sensitive Urban Design (WSUD) aims to increase natural infiltration of rainfall.
+This can help in reducing runoff and pollution of waterways, particularly from regular rainfall events.
+Using public open spaces and nature-based approaches to manage and restore our urban waterways will be important in slowing water flows.
+This helps to reduce peak floods and remove sediment and other contaminants from stormwater.

 Every drop counts: what can individuals do?

-Five things we can do to prepare for storms:
+Five things we can do to help prepare for storms:

-- Encourage the growth of native grasses and bushes on the edges of our creeks and streams to slow down water flowing into the streams and help clean the water.
+- Encourage our yards and streets to be more permeable to water.
+We can use native grasses and low bushes on the edges of our creeks and streams to slow and help clean the water.

-- Naturalise our creeks and streams, including creating floodable pond areas, to slow down water flows.
+- Naturalise our creeks and streams, including by creating floodable retention pond areas to slow down water flows.

-- Design more ways to capture and store water for later use, for example storing underground in aquifers.
+- Design more ways to capture and store water for later use.
+For example, we could store it underground in aquifers.

-- Understand that some areas in our cities will always flood and redesign them to deal with those floods.
+- Understand that some areas in our cities will always flood and redesign them, or in some cases explore re-planning options that allow room for floods.